Yashnair123/RTs-for-AdaptiveData/README.md

 ### Global scripts
 There are two global scripts: `test_statistics.py` and `randomization_tests.py`.
 The former simply gives code for each of the test statistics in the various simulations/environments considered in the paper.
 The latter supplies code for the general randomization testing framework, taking as input the test statistic, adaptive assignment algorithm, and resampling procedure from other files.

+All simulations in our paper were run in parallel on Harvard's FASRC cluster.